M66B/FairEmail/FAQ.md

 because Google requires a [yearly security audit](https://support.google.com/cloud/answer/9110914) ($15,000 to $75,000) for this.
 You can read more about this [here](https://www.theregister.com/2019/02/11/google_gmail_developer/).

-OAuth for Yandex and Yahoo is supported via the quick setup wizard.
+OAuth for Outlook/Office 365, Yahoo, Mail.ru and Yandex is supported via the quick setup wizard.

-OAuth for Office 365 accounts is supported, but Microsoft does not offer OAuth for Outlook, Live and Hotmail accounts (yet?).

 <br />